Westsplaining

-Westsplaining (a blend word of west and the informal form splaining of the gerund explaining) is a pejorative term that represents criticism of Western world sociopolitical views of Central and Eastern Europe and its historical and current relations with the Soviet Union and Russia.
-The word became virally popular during the 2022 Russian invasion of Ukraine after Jan Smoleński and Jan Dutkiewicz defined the word to mean "[the] phenomenon of people from the Anglosphere loudly foisting their analytical schema and political prescriptions onto the [Central and Eastern European] region".
+Westsplaining (a blend word of west and the informal form -splaining of the gerund explaining) is a pejorative term that represents criticism of Western world sociopolitical views of other parts of the world.
+It has been used primarily in relation to Western discussions of Central and Eastern Europe and its historical and current relations with the Soviet Union and Russia.

+The word became virally popular during the Russian invasion of Ukraine after Jan Smoleński and Jan Dutkiewicz defined the word to mean "[the] phenomenon of people from the Anglosphere loudly foisting their analytical schema and political prescriptions onto the [Central and Eastern European] region", which "ignore voices from the region".

 Pre-2022 usage

+The earliest known usage of the term was in May 2017 during a keynote address by Einat Wilf at the second annual Academic Engagement Network conference in Chicago.
+Wilf coined the term to describe a phenomenon wherein Western audiences, Wilf argues, hear what Muslim and Arab leaders say and, rather than "respecting what they say and taking them at their word," they attempt to re-present the information in a way that serves a Western political agenda.

-The term was used in a 2017 Balkan Insight article which an editor headlined 'Westsplaining the Balkans'.
-In the article, its author Srdjan Garcevic states: "Balkanism gives birth to the worst type of tourist – the kind who after reading one book and spending a few days in the region 'westsplains' history and politics to the locals."
+The term first appeared in relation to Europe on the news website Balkan Insight in 2017, where an editor headlined an article 'Westsplaining the Balkans'.
+In the article, its author Srdjan Garcevic states, "Balkanism gives birth to the worst type of tourist – the kind who after reading one book and spending a few days in the region 'westsplains' history and politics to the locals."

 In 2019, journalist Edward Lucas described the term westsplaining as referring to a common event in conferences, diplomatic meetings and online social networks, in which Westerners criticised Eastern Europeans distrust of "dialogue with Russia".
 Lucas saw westsplainers as including right-wing Westerners who "secretly" admired Russian military interventions; left-wing Westerners who saw NATO, the United States and defence spending as "the real enemy"; and a third group who were "just greedy".
 Lucas argued that westsplaining led Westerners to misjudge Russian threats and actions against Western and Eastern Europe and failed to learn from Easterners.